 How do I store Italian bread to keep it fresh?

-To maintain freshness, store Italian bread in a paper bag or wrapped in a clean kitchen towel at room temperature.
-Avoid plastic bags as they can cause the crust to become soggy.
+Keep it in a paper bag or wrap in a clean towel at room temp.
+Plastic bags can make the crust soggy.

 What is the best way to reheat leftover Italian bread?